MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 1. **Assign a Phone System license.** You can assign a Phone System license to your users from the Microsoft 365 admin center or using PowerShell.
 For more information, see [Assign Teams add-on licenses to users](teams-add-on-licensing/assign-teams-add-on-licenses.md).

-2. Users that will be assigned phone numbers acquired with Operator Connect need to be in Teams only mode.
-If your organization in is Teams only mode, then all your users are in Teams only mode.
+2. Users that will be assigned phone numbers acquired with Operator Connect need to be in TeamsOnly mode.
+If your organization is in TeamsOnly mode, then all your users are in TeamsOnly mode.
 To check this, in the Teams admin center, go to **Org-wide settings > Teams upgrade**.
-If your organization is in Islands mode, check if specific users are in Teams only mode.
+If your organization is in Islands mode, check if specific users are in TeamsOnly mode.
 Go to **Users** and select a user account.
-In the **Account** tab, under **Teams upgrade,** the coexistence mode should be set to 'Teams only.'
+In the **Account** tab, under **Teams upgrade,** the coexistence mode should be set to 'TeamsOnly.'

 3. **Acquire numbers.** Go to your operator's website to order and acquire phone numbers.
 For a list of operator websites, go to the [Microsoft 365 Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory).
 You'll need to provide your tenant ID.
 If you don't know your tenant ID, see [Find your Microsoft 365 tenant ID](/onedrive/find-your-office-365-tenant-id) for more information.

 4. **Assign numbers.** Once your operator completes the order, they'll upload numbers to your tenant.
 You can view the numbers and the provider in the Teams admin center by going to **Voice > Phone numbers**.
 Assign numbers to users from the Teams admin center or by using PowerShell.
 For more information, see [Assign numbers](#assign-numbers).

 > [!NOTE]
 > In addition to [getting phone numbers for your users](getting-phone-numbers-for-your-users.md), you can get toll or toll-free phone numbers for services such as Audio Conferencing (for conference bridges), Auto Attendants, and Call Queues (also called service numbers).
 Service phone numbers have a higher concurrent calling capacity than user or subscriber phone numbers.
 For example, a service number can handle hundreds of calls simultaneously, whereas a user's phone number can only handle a few calls simultaneously.
+To get service numbers, contact your operator.

 ### Emergency addresses